-I am a security researcher and low-level software engineer focusing on vulnerability research, exploit development, reverse engineering, fuzzing, and systems programming.
+I am a security researcher and low-level software engineer from Denmark, focusing on vulnerability research, exploit development, reverse engineering, fuzzing, and systems programming.
 I work primarily with C, C++, Python, and Rust.
-I am currently pursuing an M.Sc. in Computer Science and Engineering at DTU.

-My day job is mobile security research — building full-chain smartphone exploits and developing QEMU-based fuzzing and emulation tooling targeting ARM platforms, bootloaders, and TrustZone/TEE components.
+My day job is mobile security research: building full-chain smartphone exploits for lawful physical access, and developing QEMU-based fuzzing and emulation tooling targeting ARM platforms, bootloaders, and TrustZone/TEE components.

 Before that, I was a developer-researcher at ISP RAS on the Sydr team, working on LLVM-based fuzzing (Futag) and Triton-based symbolic execution tooling.
 During that time I found 6 CVEs in Rizin and contributed patches to PyTorch.
 Before ISP RAS, I worked on security and fuzzing for PostgreSQL at Postgres Pro, where I found an OOB access bug in interval-to-char conversion.
 I started my career as a malware analysis intern at Kaspersky, reverse-engineering targeted threats including bootkits and rootkits.